JMcWhorter150/friyay_one/slidedeck.md

 - Can you restate the question in your own words?
 - What are the inputs that go into the problem?
 - What are the outputs of the problem?
-- Can the outputs be determined from the input? (hard)
+- Can the outputs be determined from the input?
 - How should I label the pieces of data that are part of the problem?

 ---